 A funny definition of opportunities as mentioned by Francis Kong is that they are proud.
 Why?
 Opportunities want to grab right away or else it will be gone.
 We may have been presented on different opportunities in the past.
 We grabbed some but we let some pass.
 Next time if an opportunity arises in the name of a trending business idea or an in-demand business in the Philippines, make sure to grab it right away and think of a plan on how to make it successful later.
 It is better than having regrets that will haunt you for the rest of your life.

 Consistency is the Key

 Have you tried cooking rice using the stove?
 If yes, have you tried cooking it by occasionally putting out the fire from then resuming it after some minutes?
 Probably not, why?
 Simple answer, it won’t cook!
-Starting a small business in the Philippines needs consistency before it is established for the long run.
+Starting a small business in the Philippines needs consistency before it is established in the long run.
 What I mean by consistency is your everyday effort, activities, and time.
 The first months are the most crucial parts of your business.
 It creates the momentum of your business.
 Once momentum is established, that is where you can rest for a while because once it starts rolling, it will be difficult to stop.
-Remember that starting small business in the Philippines is the easy part, maintaining it is the hard part.
+Remember that starting a small business in the Philippines is the easy part, maintaining it is the hard part.

 Glory to God

 I am not a religious person but I believe that there is a Supreme Being that governs all of us that is all-knowing and all-powerful which is God.
 I remembered in the book Purpose Driven Life by Rick Warren, he said that we have different talents that are given to us.
 God wants us to use them to glorify him because he created us.
 This business in the Philippines is a great avenue where we can make use of our God-given talents and abilities.
 If you have a son or a daughter, what is your reaction every time he or she does something awesome?
 You smile, right?
 Same for God, since we are all his children if we use our gifts to become successful and make an impact on people around us, He smiles too.